 This view has received pushback.
-Cain et al. (2017) propose that several firm characteristics and legal decisions contribute to a firm's takeover vulnerability in addition to shadow poison pills.
+One issue for a minority of firms is that shadow poison pills are available if the firm has blank check preferred stock or other authorized but unissued securities that are required to implement a poison pill.24 In addition, Cain, McKeon, and Solomon (2017) propose that several firm characteristics and legal decisions contribute to a firm's takeover vulnerability in addition to shadow poison pills.
 Karpoff and Wittry (2018) argue that the large amount of evidence indicating that various defenses are related to firm value and other outcomes is difficult to square with the notion that these defenses are all irrelevant.
-They also question the assumptions that shadow pills have ironclad legal status and that pills are costless to implement.
-As an example of cost, Johnson, Karpoff, and Wittry (2022) show that directors experience negative career consequences when they adopt poison pills.
-If pill adoption is costly and pills offer less than 100% takeover protection, other defenses can also provide incremental takeover protection.
-Given the dueling theoretical considerations, whether any particular takeover defense offers takeover protection is an empirical matter.
+They also question the assumptions that shadow pills have ironclad legal status and that pills are costless to implement.25 As an example of cost, Johnson, Karpoff, and Wittry (2022) show that directors experience negative career consequences when they adopt poison pills.
+These considerations - that poison pills are unavailable to some firms, can be costly to implement, and may not offer ironclad takeover protection - contradict the view that only shadow pills offer relevant takeover protection.
+Given the dueling theoretical considerations, whether any takeover defenses offer takeover protection is an empirical matter.